 Do we use ‘cookies’?

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your personal browser settings.
-Since each browser is a little different, please referene your browser's Help Menu to learn the correct way to modify your cookies.
+As each browser is a little different, please reference your own browser's Help Menu to learn the correct way to modify your cookies.